You know you really could use some professional financial advice.

 Just like I hope you would never buy a car without going for a test drive, the same is true when you are going to trust someone with your financials and all the information that goes along with that.
 However, our first meeting will not look like a trip to the dealership in these ways:

 - I don’t need your driver’s license or a credit report.
 I will ask who is part of your household and if there are other people in your life for whom you have some financial responsibility.

 - I won’t pressure you to “buy today”.
-I want you to ask all your questions — about me, about my services, about my fees.
+I want you to ask all the questions that made you schedule a call, plus any more you have about me, my services, or my fees.
 And then I want you to think about it.
 This will be an ongoing relationship, not part of a monthly sales quota.